aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### What is left to do

 The gap I would close first is **an end-to-end test against a real DFT calculation**.
-The unit suite covers the plumbing thoroughly, and cannot tell anyone whether a generated query returns what a researcher expected.
+The unit suite covers the plumbing thoroughly, but cannot tell anyone whether a generated query returns what a researcher expected.

-Beyond that, in the repository's open issues:
+Beyond that:

-- **Isolation for generated code** — the disposable copy protects the database, and nothing protects the filesystem or the network: generated code runs as the user, and can read any file they can read and open any connection they can open.
+- **Isolation for generated code** (not filed yet): the disposable copy protects the database, and nothing protects the filesystem or the network; generated code runs as the user, and can read any file they can read and open any connection they can open.
 OS-level isolation is the missing layer, and the static guard is a speed bump rather than a boundary
-- **Onboarding** ([#83](https://github.com/aiidateam/aiida-agents/issues/83)) — a meta issue tracking the chain a fresh profile needs: a computer, a code, a domain plugin and pseudopotentials.
+- **Onboarding** ([#83](https://github.com/aiidateam/aiida-agents/issues/83)): a meta issue tracking the chain a fresh profile needs: a computer, a code, a domain plugin and pseudopotentials.
 The agent correctly asks for all of them without being able to provide any
-- **Serving the documentation search over MCP** ([#84](https://github.com/aiidateam/aiida-agents/issues/84)) — the tools are exposed to MCP clients but the RAG search is not, so an MCP client gets ungrounded answers where the CLI gets cited ones
+- **Serving the documentation search over MCP** ([#84](https://github.com/aiidateam/aiida-agents/issues/84)): the tools are exposed to MCP clients but the RAG search is not, so an MCP client gets ungrounded answers where the CLI gets cited ones
-- **Moving the grounding vocabulary to domain-specific plugins** ([#80](https://github.com/aiidateam/aiida-agents/issues/80)) — units and parameter names are DFT-specific and should not live in a generic package
+- **Moving the grounding vocabulary to domain-specific plugins** ([#80](https://github.com/aiidateam/aiida-agents/issues/80)): units and parameter names are DFT-specific and should not live in a generic package
-- **Restoring token streaming** ([#78](https://github.com/aiidateam/aiida-agents/issues/78)) — lost when the approval gate landed, and it has to compose with the deferred-tool output type
+- **Restoring token streaming** ([#78](https://github.com/aiidateam/aiida-agents/issues/78)): lost when the approval gate landed, and it has to compose with the deferred-tool output type
-- **Consolidating the agent builders** ([#77](https://github.com/aiidateam/aiida-agents/issues/77)) — a mechanical refactor that would put two safety invariants in one place instead of three
+- **Consolidating the agent builders** ([#77](https://github.com/aiidateam/aiida-agents/issues/77)): a mechanical refactor that would put two safety invariants in one place instead of three
-- **Plugin tools reaching the other agents** — today a plugin can only contribute to Analysis
+- **Plugin tools reaching the other agents** (not filed yet): today a plugin can only contribute to Analysis

 ### Trying it, and building on it